Alerion/django-rpc/docs/tutorial/part1.rst

         url(r'^router/api/$', router.api, name='api'),
     )

-:class:`~rpc.RpcRouter` is class that helps "connect" our server-side and client-side.
+:class:`~djangorpc.RpcRouter` is class that helps "connect" our server-side and client-side.
 It generates some Javascript to use our actions in browser, passes requests to correct action's method and returns its response to our callback.